ErinBecker/digital-humanities-phylogenetics/presentations/ten-simple-rules.md

 #### Misc
 - Should we mention R Notebooks somewhere as a valid alternative?
 Do they have cross-language capability?
 They claim to be easier to diff. ([Comparison of the two](http://minimaxir.com/2017/06/r-notebooks/))
+- Is it possible to run a python magic in e.g. an R kernel? (for sidestepping limitations in eg. readline)